 And you're not going to succeed if you keep nagging everyone with discounts, 3x2s and "today-only deals."
 That's why it's critical to vary the type of posting you do on social.

 Alternate motivational posts with those aimed at promoting a product or service, and keep an eye on your audience's response to each stimulus to adjust your strategy accordingly.

-Never, ever publish a post without including a final call-to-action.
+Never, ever, ever publish a post without including a call to action final.
 It is proven that publications for their own sake fail to create sufficient engagement in users, who simply move on without even interacting with the post.

 What you need to do is stimulate a two-way conversation.
 Ask them what they think about what you just wrote, or how they would act in a specific situation (clearly inherent in the post you published).

-Asking them to sign up for your newsletter or contact you for more information are also perfect call-to-actions to engage your audience more.
+Even asking to join the newsletter or to contact you for more information are perfect call-to-actions to engage your audience more.

 Be clear, concise and polite in the wording of your CTAs, otherwise you will achieve the opposite effect: driving your users away even more.

-#4 Do not respond to users' comments or questions
+#4 Do not respond to user comments or questions

 There should be no need to specify this, but I want to because every day I come across Facebook pages or Instagram accounts full of unanswered comments or questions that have fallen on deaf ears.

 To ask is lawful, to answer is courteous.
 Well, this principle also holds true in the social world.
 In fact, it perhaps takes on even more importance than in real life.
 Yes, because we hardly play dumb to a question asked when we are face to face with someone.
 We would immediately be taken for crazy, or rude.